“Suck my d*ck.”

 I was glad to extend a helping hand though.
 The people in Nepal needed all the help they can get after the latest magnitude 7.8 earthquake hit them.

 This would be my second month of stay here.
 The Sisters had a minicamp set up in a clearing near the destroyed Dharadara Tower.
 This area became our temporary residence.
 Our day-to-day routine consisted of cooking breakfast, lunch, and dinner for our immediate assigned families, setting up temporary classes for the Nepali children, and offer first aid for those with minor wounds.

 It may sound mechanical and laborious but it is a fulfilling daily routine for me.
 I do believe this is my calling - to help those in need and to provide care and assistance for the sick and elderly.
 I may not be a nurse or a doctor, but at least I can do this much in my own little way.

-Today is especially excluded from my daily routine.
+Today is specially excluded from my daily routine.

 After shoving the dream in the back of my mind, I then started preparing my travel bag.
 Halfway from finishing the task, my special iPhone ringtone rang.
 It was an international call from my mother, straight from Wisconsin.

 “Yep?”
-I answered immediately without even checking the name registered in the phone screen.
+I answered immediately without even checking the name registered on the phone screen.

 “Andrea, are you already packing up?” she inquired in her usual intimidating voice.

 Right.
 Here she goes again, another go-get-your-butt-off rant, but don’t judge her quickly by the way.
 She is actually the best mother anyone can have.
 Sweet and caring, a very good cook, and overly supportive in all my endeavors in life.
 She even let me finish my college degree in Mass Communications even though she had hoped I had chosen Physical Therapy.